AnyFetch/developers.anyfetch.com/blueprint.md

 ## Users Collection [/users]
 ### List all Users [GET]
+> This endpoint is only available to admin users.

 Retrieve a list of all users in the current company.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme